projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    #.
 Run the ACRN configuration editor (available at
       ``misc/config_tools/config_app/app.py``) on the host machine and import the ``$(BOARD).xml``.
 Select your working scenario under **Scenario Setting** and input the desired scenario settings.
-The tool will do a sanity check on the input based on the ``$(BOARD).xml``.
+The tool will do validation checks on the input based on the ``$(BOARD).xml``.
 The customized settings can be exported to your own ``$(SCENARIO).xml``.
 If you have a customized scenario XML file, you can also import it to the editor for modification.
    #.
 In ACRN configuration editor, input the launch script parameters for the
       post-launched User VM under **Launch Setting**.
-The editor will sanity check the input based on both the ``$(BOARD).xml`` and ``$(SCENARIO).xml`` and then export settings to your ``$(LAUNCH).xml``.
+The editor will validate the input based on both the ``$(BOARD).xml`` and ``$(SCENARIO).xml`` and then export settings to your ``$(LAUNCH).xml``.